Shirriff: History

 By 1909, the company was prosperous enough to build its own factory at 8–12 Matilda Street at Steiner (now Carroll) Street, just north of Queen Street East in Toronto.
 The building, designed by architect Charles Herbert Acton Bond of Bond & Smith was built at a cost of $20,000.
 The factory housed both the Shirriff production line and the Niagara Falls Wine Company.
 In 1911, the Shirriffs sold their share of the Niagara Falls Wine Company.
 Thomas Bright also sold out in 1933.

 As a youth, naturalist Charles Sauriol, worked at the Shirriff factory after school and during the summers.
 Sauriol wrote about his experience:

 In the 1920s, Shirriff advertised nationally in newspapers, describing their marmalades as something traditional, artisanal, and above all genuinely Scottish.
 An advertisement in the Ottawa Citizen of 1929 had the following text:

 At the time, Shirriff sold three types of marmalade: Seville Orange, Shredded Orange, and Pineapple.
 Prices ranged from a 12 oz. jar for 25¢ to four-pounds for 55¢.

 In 1927, Shirriff introduced the "Flavour Bud", a dissolvable capsule of extract for making jelly.
-Shiriff introduced the "Lushus" brand of products using the "Flavour Bud."
+Shirriff introduced the "Lushus" brand of products using the "Flavour Bud."
 In 1930, Shirriff introduced its "Good Morning" Marmalade, a recipe of three citrus fruits: oranges, grapefruit and lemons.

-Francis Shirriff, Sr. died in 1944 at the age of 97. and the company passed to his sons.
+Francis Shirriff Sr. died in 1944 at the age of 97, and the company passed to his sons.
 In 1947, his grandson William David (David), son of William, joined the company.
 In his youth he had worked at the company, including working in the Shirriff booth at the Canadian National Exhibition.
 David fought in Italy during World War II and, in 1947, entered the family business in a managerial capacity.

 By 1953, the company's 70th year, David Shirriff had risen in the business to take charge of the jam division.
 The Shirriffs decided to sell the company to J. William Horsey, president of the Dominion chain of supermarkets.
 "His father had died and his uncles were elderly and tired of the business demands so the time seemed right to sell."
 Horsey asked him to stay on and manage the new company, known as Shirriff-Horsey.
 In 1956, the company was estimated to have one-third of the marmalade, extracts and jelly powder market in Canada.